wloderhose/hip-pager-bot/README.md

  - `key` A string identifier for that function (needed if you want to pause it later)
  - `callback` A function that fires on ping

-To pause and resume the function from firing:

 ### hipbot.pause(key)

 Pause a function from firing repeatedly.